GenAI Is No Silver Bullet for Qualitative Research in Software Engineering: A Research Agenda

 Given the promises and perils, we highlight five directions for further work.
 Our aim is to leverage the capabilities GenAI may bring, while not losing the rich and subtle insights qualitative research approaches have brought to the community~\cite{seaman2025qualitative}.

-\paragraph{Benchmarking GenAI as a replacement for coders} We must evaluate whether GenAI can substitute for additional coders in deductive coding or content analysis of socio-technical artifacts.
+\paragraph{Benchmarking GenAI in coder-like roles} We must evaluate whether GenAI can substitute for additional coders in deductive coding or content analysis of socio-technical artifacts.
 Existing work has only examined whether LLMs can replace a single annotator~\cite{ahmed2025can} or in a single type of artifact~\cite{montes2025large}.
-Future studies should build on the work of Montes et al.~\cite{montes2025large} and benchmark GenAI as a replacement for multiple coders by comparing agreement in human-human, human-AI, and AI-AI settings across a variety of artifacts such as source code, issue tracker comments, and commit messages~\cite{ahmed2025can,shah2025inductive}.
+Future studies should build on the work of Montes et al.~\cite{montes2025large} and compare human-human, human-AI, and AI-AI settings across a variety of artifacts such as source code, issue tracker comments, and commit messages~\cite{ahmed2025can,shah2025inductive}.
+This agenda should also ask which humans constitute the relevant benchmark, and whether agreement is always the right target, or whether critique, triangulation, or selective usefulness are more meaningful evaluation goals.
 The results so far suggest that LLMs perform best when tasks have well-established coding guides and require little contextual awareness, such as labeling isolated statements.
 In contrast, SE studies are deeply contextual.
 Although narrow, this line of work provides a necessary baseline for assessing the reliability and contextual limits of GenAI in the simplest qualitative SE research tasks.

-\paragraph{Extending GenAI evaluation to interpretive methods} More ambitious research should examine how GenAI behaves in interpretive methods such as grounded theory, field studies, and narrative analysis when applied to SE data.
+\paragraph{Extending GenAI evaluation to interpretive methods} More ambitious research should examine how GenAI performs in interpretive methods such as grounded theory, field studies, and narrative analysis when applied to SE data.
+This is the main gap left by the current evidence base: Section~\ref{sec:slr} found some careful experimentation with thematic or grounded-theory-adjacent workflows, but little support for sustained interpretive sensemaking.
 For example, do model-proposed categories in grounded-theory studies of agile practices match human interpretations of that same data?
 Can GenAI summarize recurrent patterns in ethnographic field notes on DevOps teams?
-Nguyen and Welch~\cite{Nguyen2025} report, in the Organizational Behavior field, that while AI was useful at finding specifics, it was poor at generating useful high-level summaries and required extensive manual oversight.
+Nguyen and Welch~\cite{Nguyen2025} report, in the field of Organizational Behavior, that while AI was useful at finding specifics, it was poor at generating useful high-level summaries and required extensive manual oversight.
 Similarly, Montes et al.~\cite{montes2025large} report that GenAI was preferred in some situations, but in others lost context and nuance.

 Addressing this gap requires not only mapping the role of GenAI in sensemaking, but also systematically comparing the processes and findings of human-only and GenAI-assisted research to understand the implications of involving GenAI in interpretive work.